 Robert Simms is a Member of the Legislative Council in the Parliament of South Australia.

 Over the past decade Robert has been a passionate advocate for progressive values and South Australian communities at every level of government.
 Prior to entering state parliament Robert served as a Senator for South Australia and a City of Adelaide area councillor, before succeeding long-serving Greens MLC Mark Parnell in May 2021.
+He was elected to another term in the Legislative Council at the 2022 State Election.

 As the first out gay man to represent South Australia in federal parliament, Robert was a strong voice for LGBTI rights in Canberra, from defending Safe Schools programs to holding the Turnbull Government to account over its needlessly divisive and Marriage Equality plebiscite.